-Alyssa Bonheur, Social Worker, LSW
+Alyssa Bonheur, Community Resiliency Specialist, LSW

-Alyssa Bonheur, LSW is a Social Worker at the Sanar Institute.
+Alyssa Bonheur, LSW is a Community Resiliency Specialist at the Sanar Institute.
 Alyssa was born and raised in New Jersey, currently living on the shore where she regularly enjoys the beach!
 She attended Ramapo College of New Jersey for her undergraduate, studying social work with a public policy minor.
 From there, she pursued her MSW from New York University, graduating in May 2019.
 Alyssa is committed to working within communities to empower and strengthen the voice of its members as a collective.
 At Sanar, Alyssa’s role includes providing direct healing services to survivors of complex trauma, as well as conducting outreach efforts in Newark, a community very dear to her heart.

 Dominique Bordenabe, Case Advocate, LSW